Posted February 23, 2021

 The Money Advice Trust is hosting a free webinar discussion on the FCA’s final guidance, led by Chris Fitch with guests including Sarah McKenzie from the FCA, at 11am on Wednesday 3rd March.
 Register to attend the webinar.

-Chris Fitch is the Money Advice Trust’s Vulnerability Lead and Research Fellow at the University of Bristol’s Personal Finance Research Centre.
+Chris Fitch is the Money Advice Trust’s Vulnerability Lead Consultant and Research Fellow at the University of Bristol’s Personal Finance Research Centre.
 View all posts from Chris Fitch.